Odilf/Dveco/README.md

 ## Credits

-Original concept and implementation done by sr. Sánchez.
-As it was done originally in JavaScript, this is a much faster reimplemantation written in Julia.
+Original concept and implementation done by the great sr. Sánchez, my math teacher.
+However, his version used JavaScript, so this is a much need, much faster reimplemantation written in Julia.